adbrucker/tuos-latex/README.md

    Sheffield.
 * **tuos-letter:** LaTeX style for writing letters that follow the cooperate guidelines of The University of Sheffield.
-* **tuos-presentation:** LaTeX style for writing presentations following (roughly) the guidelines of The University of Sheffield.
+* **tuos-presentation:** LaTeX style for presentations following the guidelines of The University of Sheffield.

 ## License
 If not otherwise stated, all sub-projects are dual-licensed under a